BeckettFrey/latex-resume/README.md

 ## 🔧 How It Works

-- Push changes to `resume.tex`
-- GitHub Action automatically compiles to PDF
-- Latest version always available via the download link above
+I use GitHub Actions to automatically compile the LaTeX source into a PDF whenever I make changes.
+The latest version is always available through the download link above.

 Built with LaTeX + GitHub Actions automation.